 Storage (If Not Planting Immediately)

-In Australia, most tubers are posted out in early spring, often before it’s warm enough to plant.
+• In Australia, most tubers are posted out in early spring, often before it’s warm enough to plant in the southern states.

-Store tubers in a cool dry location until planting time, out of direct sun, heat or freezing temperatures.
+• Store tubers in a cool, dry location with airflow until planting time, out of direct sun, heat or freezing temperatures.

 PLANTING AND GROWING